Conservation refugee: Indigenous peoples

 The World Council of Indigenous Peoples (WCIP) held its first conference in British Columbia in 1975.
 It was founded by Chief George Manuel of the Shuswap Nation, who found after traveling the world that the same suffering and mistreatment felt by the North American Indians were also felt by many other indigenous peoples.
 Some indigenous peoples began to speak up at conservation meetings which affected them.
-According to Mark Dowie, the Masai sent leader Martin Saring'O to the November 22, 2004 Bangkok World Conservation Congress meeting (sponsored by the International Union for Conservation of Nature) to defend their land rights: "Standing before the congress, he [Martin Sarin'O] expressed, 'we are enemies of conservation.'
-Their nomadic people have lost most of their grazing lands over the last thirty years.
-At the meeting, Massai reminds the IUCN, and defends that they were the original conservationists".
-Dowie also writes that Sayyaad Saltani, the elected chair of the Council of Elders of the Qashqai Confederation in Iran, gave a speech to the World Parks Congress in Durban, South Africa in October 2003.
+According to Mark Dowie, "'We are enemies of conservation,' declared Maasai leader Martin Saning’o, standing before a session of the November 2004 World Conservation Congress sponsored by IUCN in Bangkok, Thailand.
+The nomadic Maasai, who have over the past thirty years lost most of their grazing range to conservation projects throughout eastern Africa, hadn’t always felt that way.
+In fact, Saning’o reminded his audience, '…we were the original conservationists.'"

+Dowie also writes that Sayyaad Saltani, the elected chair of the Council of Elders of the Qashqai Confederation in Iran, gave a speech to the World Parks Congress in Durban, South Africa, in October 2003.
 Saltani discussed the relentless pressures on his nomadic pastoral people, how their pastures and natural resources were seized by a number of agencies, and the interruption of their migratory path: "Their summer and winter pastures were consistently degraded and fragmented by outsiders, and not even their social identity was left alone".

 Violence and retaliation have followed park creation due to resentment of land restriction and displacement or blocked access to resources, causing shortages.
 In Nepal, when the Sagarmatha National Park was founded, the Sherpa intentionally accelerated forest depletion because their rights and traditional practices had been taken away: "Local elders estimated that more forest was lost in the first four years after the park's creation than in the previous two decades".
 Several instances of violence have occurred in India following park creations.
 India has nearly five hundred protected areas, rich in resources and primarily surrounded by agricultural land and poor villages: "Inevitably they invade the reserves and come into conflict with authorities.
 Resentment at the wildlife authorities attempts to control the situation has exploded in violence against officials and guards".
 In the Naganhde National Park in South India, wildlife guards allegedly killed a poacher; the local people retaliating by burning 20 km2 of forest: "In India, resentment by local people to National Parks legislation and enforcement agencies has caused increasing problems".